slact/nchan/README.md

   For subscriber locations, this variable is set to the subscriber type (websocket, longpoll, etc.).

 - `$nchan_publisher_type`
-  For subscriber locations, this variable is set to the subscriber type (http or websocket).
+  For publisher locations, this variable is set to the subscriber type (http or websocket).

 - `$nchan_prev_message_id`, `$nchan_message_id`
   The current and previous (if applicable) message id for publisher request or subscriber response.